cdk/cdk-paper-2/README.md

 To allow for easy inclusion of new descriptor routines, a Descriptor interface was created (see Fig. 2).
 This interface describes a number of methods that each descriptor must implement.
-These include methods to perform the calcula- tion, set parameters, extract meta-data and so on.
-Hence each descriptor routine is a Java class that implements this inter- face.
+These include methods to perform the calculation, set parameters, extract meta-data and so on.
+Hence each descriptor routine is a Java class that implements this interface.
 The design of the descriptor package as a set of classes allows for the automated calculation of descriptors.
-This is achieved by a compile time feature, which recognizes im- plemented descriptor classes (via JavaDoc tags) and builds a list of these classes.
-This list is then available at runtime, allowing the user to use all or a subset of the available de- scriptors.
+This is achieved by a compile time feature, which recognizes implemented descriptor classes (via JavaDoc tags) and builds a list of these classes.
+This list is then available at runtime, allowing the user to use all or a subset of the available descriptors.
 As a result new descriptor routines can simply be placed in the correct location of the class hierarchy and a recompile of the CDK will result in the new routines being automatically available.